shevious/edx-documentation/en_us/course_authors/source/getting_started/accounts.rst

   EdX Edge also hosts small private online courses (SPOCs).

 .. note::
- All course data and accounts on Edge and edX.org are separate.
-If you want to use both edX.org and Edge, you must go through the registration process on both sites.
+ All course data and user accounts on Edge and edx.org are separate.
+If you want to use both edx.org and Edge, you must complete the account registration process on both sites.

 .. _Edge: http://edge.edx.org
 .. _edX.org: http://edx.org